 - Rick and John then send Ben back one month with a pair of boxes containing The Wily Wars and Rockman.EXE WS.
 The games arrive safely, and are played as intended.
 Ben discovers that he has no way (as far as he can tell) to return from the past, meaning he has to live on the streets for a full month before he can go home again.

-- Despite narrowly avoiding two separate instances of meeting alternate versions of himself, the Object Loop caused from trapping the two games on The Slow Path ad infinitum reveals itself as a Temporal Paradox, resulting in an Alternate Timeline where The Legendary Let's Play never ended, and The Mega Let's Play never occurred at all.
+- Despite narrowly avoiding two separate instances of meeting alternate versions of himself, the Object Loop caused from trapping the two games on The Slow Path ad infinitum reveals itself as a Temporal Paradox, resulting in an Alternate Timeline where The D-Pad: The Legendary Let's Play never ended, and The Mega Let's Play never occurred at all.

 - Somehow, Ben is able to Flash Sideways to an extent by recording his own episode of Seriesly, allowing Rick and John to become aware of Ben's predicament.
 Ben eventually escapes this timeline, through means not yet explained.
 While Ben retains knowledge of the alternate timeline, Rick and John do not, suggesting they triggered a Reset Button upon their return to play Mega Man X2.